Skip to main content

 What qualifies as Capex?

-• Expenditure that enhances asset performance or capacity (e.g., widening a toll road from 4 lanes to 6 lanes)
+• Expenditure that enhances asset performance or provides capacity augmentation, e.g., widening a toll road from 4 lanes to 6 lanes

 • Expenditure that extends the useful life of the infrastructure asset